Evidenced-Based Practices in Addiction Treatment

 For the addict or alcoholic this means that the treatment available to them just by reaching out for help is quite literally “tried and true,” and has probably already helped thousands of individuals triumph over their own addictions.
 To be effective, evidence based practices must be:

 Our Florida Drug Rehab is considered one of the most successful treatment centers in the country as a result of the effective application of evidence based practices.
 However, we have merged the traditional with the modern, as we still focus on the fundamental principles of addiction and alcoholism treatment.
-We are a no-frills, no-holds-barred treatment center dedicated to developing individualized treatment programs designed to empower you to get clean and stay clean – for life.
+We are a no-frills, no-holds-barred inpatient rehabilitation clinic in Florida dedicated to developing individualized treatment programs designed to empower you to get clean and stay clean – for life.

 To learn how you can enroll in one of the country’s most successful treatment centers, call the number at the top of your screen now for a free, confidential consultation.